rosenpass/rosenpass/papers/whitepaper.md

 Here, `seconds_since_update(peer.cookie_value)` is the amount of time in seconds ellapsed since last cookie was received, and `COOKIE_WIRE_DATA` are the message contents of all bytes of the retransmitted message prior to the `cookie` field.

 The inititator can use an invalid value for the `cookie` value, when the responder is not under load, and the responder must ignore this value.
-However, when the responder is under load, it may reject messages with the invalid `cookie` value, and issue a cookie reply message.
+However, when the responder is under load, it may reject InitHello messages with the invalid `cookie` value, and issue a cookie reply message.

 ### Conditions to trigger DoS Mechanism